 Experts believe the CCPA is the start of legislation that will spread in the United States.
 Bringing your business into compliance allows you to be ahead of the game.

 Start today by detailing all personal data your company or a third-party company collects.
 Document the location of every piece of data and how it’s used.
 If you sell personal data, make an accounting of that information.

 Identify the data controllers and data processors.
 Create documents describing the expectations of each role.
 Also, develop a plan for ensuring compliance with your policies.

-If a customer asks you to remove all their data, are you ready to meet that request?
+Are you ready to meet that request if a customer asks you to remove all their data?
 Can you locate all the pertinent data and erase it?
 You will need to understand when you should not erase data.

 Develop a quality assurance plan to ensure your company continuously meets all criteria.
 If a third-party company is unable to prove compliance, you are at risk.
 You may wish to make new business arrangements.